flexcompute/tidy3d/docs/source/material_library.rst

 >>> medium = material_library['mat'].medium

-Note: it is often useful to see the full list of variants for a given medium:
+It is often useful to see the full list of variants for a given medium:

 >>> print(material_library['mat'].variants.keys())